 Even though you have all of these holes you must still prevent the rain from entering, and one of the simplest ways of doing this is to use a roof slate or something similar.

 Entrance/exit size is not too important as long as it is big enough for a large bee to crawl through.
 If you are placing the nest underground or if you want to attract the bees that like a tunnel then make the entrance hole as big as the tubing you use for the tunnel.
 The clear plastic tubing found in DIY shops is ideal to use for this.
-It is quite easy to fool bumblebees into thinking the nest is buried by potting sods over the tubing.
+It is quite easy to fool bumblebees into thinking the nest is buried by putting sods over the tubing.
 Garden hosepipe is also good.

 Another thing you can try is to scrape away the grass or soil just at the entrance of the tubing.
 Your aim here is to make the entrance look like it has been used by a mouse or vole.
 You can even scatter mouse/vole droppings if you wish.

 The nest must be kept dry.
 The optimum temperature for larva is 32oC, so unless the nest box is indoors the queen needs nesting material that will provide enough insulation.
 She will modify and arrange what is there, but she will not add to it (carder bees are the exception).
 So the amount and kind of nesting material is crucial.
 You do not need to provide a heat source, though.
 The queen, and later her daughters will brood the eggs and raise their temperature.
 For more about how young queens just starting a nest can keep the eggs at such a high temperature while outside it frequently drops below zero see the lifecycle page.

 You can use just one or a combination of these.
 For extra insulation a fluffed-up layer of coarser material can be placed on the bottom of the box to create a dry layer.
 On top of this place a ball of fluffed up nest material.
-The size of the ball should not be so big that is touches the side of the box.
-Push your thumb a little way into the ball and place this depression towards the entrance so that the queen find this as she enters.
+The size of the ball should not be so big that it touches the side of the box.
+Push your thumb a little way into the ball and place this depression towards the entrance so that the queen finds this as she enters.
 Don't be too fussy though as she will rearrange things to suit herself.

 You do not have to provide food, but if you want to give the queen a helping hand at the start of the nest you can.
-Make a mixture of around 30% honey and 70% water and place it is a small container.
+Make a mixture of around 30% sugar and 70% water and place it in a small container.
 The plastic top of a lemonade bottle is fine.
 Glue a piece of netting over this to prevent the queen falling in or getting wet.
 The plastic netting used for onions is ideal.